jsmolka/blog/content/posts/horizons/index.md

 > Gone without a trace<br>
 > Off the radar, out of sight<br>

-He loss the relationship is affecting the narrator so bad that we he's seriously considering suicide.
-The song ends with the word

-> I disappear, disappear<br>
-> I disappear, disappear<br>

-and the only through-composed outro of the album and leads seamlessly into the next one.
+The ended relationship is affecting our narrator in a seriously bad way and drives him to consider ending his life.
+The song ends with the words _I disappear, disappear_ and thus leaves room for interpretation.
+The only [through-composed outro of the album](https://www.youtube.com/watch?v=m-8n9YyfBB8&t=280s) sounds adventurous and gives hope for a good outcome.

 ![](img/symbol-disappear.png)
 {.w-25}